elastic/connectors/docs/document-level-security/NETWORK_DRIVE.md

 This feature is available by default for the Network Drive connector.
 DLS in the Network drive connector facilitates the syncing of folder & file permissions, including both user and group level permissions.

-The present version of Network Drive connector will offer DLS support for Windows Network Drive only.
+The native connector supports DLS for Windows Network Drive.
+DLS suppport for Linux Network Drive is now available  via self-managed connector client.
+The user would need to add a csv file in the local path that contains users' information such that each row has the following format: `username;user-sid;group-sid1,group-sid-2`.

 Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.